Synth and sample engines polyphonic

 Finally, this synth has an incredible effects section, 2 effects per layer, with multiple reverbs, 2 delays (standard and BBD), chorus, phase shifter, flanger, ring mod, vintage rotating speaker, high-pass filter, and distortion.

-I will say a few things about the Prophet X. There is something about it I cannot even quantify over features and specifications.
+I will say a few more things about the Prophet X. There is something about it I cannot even quantify over features, specifications and the brilliant sample instruments.
 It makes me a better keyboard player.
 It is the synth I practice on and rough out ideas on as well as most often, part of the final production.
-I am wild crazy about my other synths, but the Prophet X is the synth that is out of the cluster and next to my computer that I tinker with the most.
+I am wild crazy about my other synths, but the Prophet X is the synth that is in the prime spot, front and center.
 The Prophet X just warms my heart.

 Product support, downloads